vakata/php-lpd/README.md

 or

-* Install a generic LPR text printer and start printing
+* Install a generic LPR text printer and start printing (if you are printing non-latin characters, please configure your printer with the correct font).

 Data sent to the printer is echoed, and then written to a `example\dump.txt` text file, you can change that in `example\server.php`.